Important Bit Prefix M-ary Quadrature Amplitude Modulation for Semantic Communications: Introduction

 \section{Introduction}

 Through the deep integration of artificial intelligence and wireless communication technologies, semantic communication (SemCom) has emerged as a highly promising paradigm.
-Unlike conventional systems, which prioritize the transmission of raw bit sequences, SemCom focuses on conveying the desired semantic content and aligning communication with task objectives, offering substantial efficiency gains \cite{9955312,MENG2025104181,fan2025generative}.
+Unlike conventional systems, which prioritize the transmission of raw bit sequences, SemCom focuses on conveying the desired semantic content and aligning communication with task objectives, offering substantial efficiency gains \cite{9955312,cheng2026apeg,fan2026generative}.

 Most existing SemCom schemes emphasize joint source and channel coding (JSCC) strategies, focusing on improving semantic fidelity \cite{10584091, 10251411,10960697,10521803}.
-For instance, \cite{10960697} introduces a universal JSCC framework to mitigate the influence of channel variations, and \cite{10521803} presents a bit allocation strategy based on dynamic proximal policy optimization to enhance bit utilization efficiency.
+For instance, \cite{10960697} introduces a universal JSCC framework to mitigate the influence of channel variations, and \cite{10521803} presents a bit allocation strategy based on dynamic proximal policy optimization (DPPO) to enhance bit utilization efficiency.
 To further investigate channel effects, \cite{10854563} analyzes symbol error rate (SER) and semantic distortion under conventional modulation.
 However, conventional modulation techniques do not consider the special characteristics of different bit importance in SemCom.
-Against this background, some recent studies attempt to tailor modulation techniques specifically for SemCom \cite{10978695,10979950}.
-For example, \cite{10978695} proposes representing semantic features using Gaussian distributions, and \cite{10979950} introduces a semantic-oriented modulation scheme that maps semantic information (SemInf) directly into discrete vectors, achieving favorable resource usage.

-Despite these advancements, modulation design that explicitly considers the importance of individual bits remains underexplored.
-In this paper, we propose a novel channel modulation scheme tailored for SemCom.
+Therefore, some recent studies attempt to tailor modulation techniques specifically for SemCom \cite{10978695,10979950}.
+For example, \cite{10978695} proposes representing semantic features using Gaussian distributions, and \cite{10979950} introduces a semantic-oriented modulation scheme that maps semantic information (SemInf) directly into discrete vectors, achieving favorable resource usage. \cite{wang2025semantic} proposes SOM and \cite{teng2025sdmcm} proposes sDMCM, both of which focus more on moving from a lower bit error rate (BER) to a lower MSE the debugging process.
+The features are mapped to a symbol, so they are not inflexible for semantic compression.
+Current research on unequal error protection (UEP) for SemCom primarily relies on error-correcting code\cite{10426244,10571004} or channel resource allocation based on channel state information\cite{6490257}.
+Traditional hierarchical modulation (HM) schemes are mostly designed to approach the Shannon limit of the overall BER, rather than to optimize for UEP requirements.
+Against this background, we propose a channel modulation scheme for SemCom.
 The key contributions are summarized as follows: